Ekrekr/Simun/README.md

 ## Prerequisites
  * nodejs.
 [Example using homebrew for mac users](https://www.dyclassroom.com/howto-mac/how-to-install-nodejs-and-npm-on-mac-using-homebrew)
+ * Sass, to generate css.
+To install sass do `sudo gem install sass`.
- * *optional:* Global installation of [npm standard module](https://www.npmjs.com/package/standard) for running tests.
+ * Global installation of [npm standard module](https://www.npmjs.com/package/standard) for running tests.
 This can be done by `npm install standard --global`

 ## Running Tests
 All should be run inside the **site** directory